Koratsuki/my_conky_config/README.md

 ## Notes

-*Note 1: Remember to dpkg-reconfigure hddtemp to measure HDD temp and enable start on boot*

-*Note 2: Since Conky 1.10.x, configuration files have been written with a new Lua syntax.
-I provide both config file if needed.*

-*Note 3: I use Devuan, and Devuan uses old style networking interfaces names, so, you might change wlan0 and eth0 for wlp5s0 and enp0s1.
+*Note 1: I use Devuan, and Devuan uses old style networking interfaces names, so, you might change wlan0 and eth0 for wlp5s0 and enp0s1.
 Thanks systemd/udev.*

 Read this: